 4. Spend a Day on Otsego Lake

-Cooperstown is really close to the Finger Lake region of New York, and Otsego Lake is very similar to the famous Finger Lakes.
+Cooperstown is close to the Finger Lake region of New York, and Otsego Lake is similar to the Finger Lakes.
 In the summer, you can always see people boating, jet-skiing, kayaking, and paddle boarding.
-I have not yet had the opportunity to do any of these, but I’ve taken a paddle boat for a spin!
+I have not had the opportunity to do any of these, but I’ve taken a paddle boat for a spin!

 5. Peruse the Memorabilia at the Iconic Shops on Main Street